 Teach Them What is Possible

-To Do With Their Own Hands
+to Do With Their Own Hands

 September 10, 1902 — Friends’ General Conference, Asbury Park NJ